jamval 2025 feb 14-16

 Here are a few important details about tickets for JamVal:

-• No physical tickets will be issued, although registered attendees will receive a wristband when they check in.
+No physical tickets will be issued, although registered attendees will receive a wristband when they check in.
 All ticketing will be done online, and we will have a list of registered attendees when you arrive.
 Please bring your ID with you when you come to check in.
+Single-day passes will be available for sale in mid-January.
+Tickets will still be available for sale at JamVal itself.
+Both weekend and single-day passes will be available for sale at the ticket table on the Lower Level (near the elevators).
+You can purchase tickets at the event with cash, credit card, or by check.

-Q15 If I purchase a Single-Day Pass can I jam all night?
+Q15.
+If I purchase a single day pass can I jam all night?

 Yes, single-day passes are valid until 7 am the next morning as follows:

-Friday-Only Pass: Friday at 6 pm until Saturday at 7 am
+Friday-Only Pass: Friday at 6 pm until Saturday at 7 am.

-Saturday-Only Pass: Saturday at 10 am until Sunday at 7 am
+Saturday-Only Pass: Saturday at 10 am until Sunday at 7 am.

 JamVal is for jammers, learners, and listeners alike, and just like other weekend-long bluegrass events, we do not have discounted tickets for those who don’t jam.

 Q17.
-Will food be for sale at JamVal?
+Will food be available at JamVal?

 Yes, The Postern Grille Restaurant and Bar will be open for breakfast, lunch and dinner during the duration of JamVal.
 The Sheraton will also be providing a variety of quick eats at different times throughout the weekend.
 The food concession will be set up at the base of the Central Staircase, just across from the Carlisle Room for the following meals: